 - Resume or CV: Include relevant background and research experience.

-- GRE: Instructions and help can be found here and on the admissions FAQ page under “Required Scores.”
+- GRE: Instructions and help can be found from the graduation admissions office.

 - Statement of Purpose: (~1 page) This should include specific academic interests the applicant wishes to pursue.
 Applicants should include primary and secondary research areas of interest (below), relevant background, previous experience, faculty of interest, and desired program track (course or research-track).
 For applicants with no previous background in cognitive science, the statement should describe their formal background, previous exposure to issues in cognitive science, particular interests in the field, and why this program is an appropriate program of study and research for them.